Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: Limitations and Ethical Considerations

 \paragraph{Privacy Risks and the Threat of ``All-Knowing AI.''} Because Memory Bear stores sensitive long-term information to deliver personalized services, it retains not only factual details but also users’ emotions, vulnerabilities, and decision patterns.
 A data breach under such conditions would be far more severe than a traditional database leak.
 Although graded memory access and anonymization mechanisms are included, ensuring full memory ownership---especially under distributed or cloud-based memory pooling--- remains a critical challenge.

 \paragraph{Cognitive Manipulation and the Boundary of Affective Computing.} Memory Bear uses emotional-tendency weighting to prioritize emotionally intense memories.
-While this enhances interaction warmth, it raises ethical risks: could an AI exploit deep knowledge of a user’s emotional weaknesses to subtly influence behavior or enable commercial manipulation?
+While this capability can improve empathetic interaction and personalization, it raises ethical risks: could an AI exploit deep knowledge of a user’s emotional weaknesses to subtly influence behavior or enable commercial manipulation?
 Clear ethical guidelines are required to define the boundary between ``empathetic service'' and ``cognitive manipulation''~\cite{ref23}.

-\paragraph{Difficulty in Enforcing the Right to Be Forgotten.} Under GDPR and related regulations, users hold the ``Right to Be Forgotten.''
-However, Memory Bear’s memories are fused, inferred, and embedded into knowledge graphs.
+\paragraph{Difficulty in Enforcing the Right to Be Forgotten.} Regulatory frameworks such as the General Data Protection Regulation (GDPR) grant individuals the ``Right to Be Forgotten.''
+However, implementing this principle in memory-centric AI system is technically complex.
+In Memory Bear, user information may be fused, inferred, and embedded into knowledge graphs.
 Deleting an original conversation does not necessarily erase the implicit cognition or strategies derived from it.
 Achieving complete and clean forgetting, without residual cognitive influence, remains a substantial technical challenge for memory-centric AI systems.